OTA 101: Intro Psy & Mentl Hlth for OTA

 OTA 406: Fieldwork level II A

-Minimum eight weeks and 300 hours supervised experience.
+Fieldwork IIA requires a minimum of eight weeks of a full-time, supervised experience.
 Students apply and integrate didactic knowledge and skills with clients in a variety of settings under the supervision of a registered and licensed occupational therapist.
 Students are assigned to facility and community settings and receive practical experience applying knowledge and skills with individuals of varying ages and conditions.
 Prior to enrolling, students must successfully complete all required OTA course, demonstrate current CPR certification, and receive departmental approval.

 Credits: 6